-Columns (a) and (b) (and column (c) if a unitrust) must always have an entry, even if it is zero.
+Columns (a) and (b) must always have an entry, even if it is zero.

 Part V-A and B-Charitable Remainder Trust Information

 Enter the unitrust fixed percentage (which may not be less than 5% or more than 50%).

 If there is more than one unitrust recipient, attach a schedule showing the percentage of the total unitrust dollar amount payable to each recipient.
 The sum of these individual shares should be 100%.